IRSSG: An Open-Source Software Package for Spin Space Groups: Introduction

 \section{Introduction}

 Symmetry plays a fundamental role in condensed matter and materials physics by facilitating the prediction of emergent phenomena and material properties, such as ferroelectricity~\cite{PhysRevLett.106.107204,zhang2023,PhysRevLett.134.016801}, phonons~\cite{galiffi2024,shu2024,PhysRevB.110.075414}, topological insulators~\cite{zhang_topological_2009,hsieh2012,elcoro2021,PhysRevB.111.L041117}, and superconductivity~\cite{PhysRevResearch.1.013012,PhysRevX.12.011021,doi:10.1126/sciadv.aaz8367}.
 Symmetry also provides powerful constraints that significantly simplify otherwise complex many-body problems.
 For crystals, the symmetries are categorized into 230 crystallographic space groups (CSGs).
 In magnetic materials, a variety of spin configurations (\eg, ferromagnetic, antiferromagnetic, and helical orders) can emerge.
 To describe such materials in the presence of spin–orbit coupling (SOC), the time-reversal operation $\mathcal{T}$ is combined with the 230 CSGs, resulting in 1651 Shubnikov magnetic space groups (MSGs)~\cite{RevModPhys.40.359}.
-However, in the weak-SOC regime relevant for magnetic materials and magnons, the spin and lattice degrees of freedom decouple, leading to a richer symmetry structure.
+However, in the weak-SOC regime relevant for many magnetic materials and magnons, the spin and lattice degrees of freedom largely decouple, leading to a richer symmetry structure beyond MSGs.
 Therefore, Brinkman and Elliott introduced the concept of spin space groups (SSGs), where spin and lattice operations are treated individually, without being rigidly tied~\cite{doi:10.1098/rspa.1966.0211}.
-Recently, physicists have employed various methodologies to achieve a comprehensive enumeration and classification of SSGs~\cite{PhysRevX.14.031037,PhysRevX.14.031038,PhysRevX.14.031039}.
+Later, Litvin provided a mathematically rigorous formulation of SSGs~\cite{LITVIN1974538} and systematically enumerated their corresponding spin point groups~\cite{litvin1977spin}.
+In this SOC-free setting, Liu \textit{et al.} provided a modern formulation of spin-group symmetry and clarified its implications for condensed-matter Hamiltonians and applications~\cite{PhysRevX.12.021016}.
+Building on these developments, several recent works have achieved a comprehensive enumeration and classification of SSGs~\cite{PhysRevX.14.031037,PhysRevX.14.031038,PhysRevX.14.031039}.